-D. Expanded Spatial Smoothing (SPS-EXP)
+E. Multi-dimensional Filtering using HOSVD with Expanded Spatial Smoothing (SPS-EXP)

-The idea of expanded spatial smoothing (SPS-EXP) recently proposed in [12] is to use a fourth dimension for the subarrays instead of accumulating the spatially smoothed extended data in the time dimension.
+The idea of expanded spatial smoothing (SPS-EXP) recently proposed in [16] is to use a fourth dimension for the subarrays instead of accumulating the spatially smoothed extended data in the time dimension.